qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

   +-------------------+------------------------------+------------------------+-------------------------------------------------------+

 ..
 [1] Nightlies are debug builds (including debugging output)

+There are also metapackages with postfix "-full-free" and "-full" with install the corresponding QGIS version and a additional optional packages that are dependencies of popular plugins.   "-full-free" only contains open source components, while "-full" also includes proprietary parts (like Oracle, ECW and MrSID).
+The standalone installers are also made from OSGeo4W packages and are based on the "-full" variant.

 Before installing any of the nightly builds note the warning_.